International

 - Best International Crime Fiction is The Lemon Man, by Keith Burton.
 Find The Lemon Man in our catalogue.

 Started in 2012, the Stella Prize is a major literary award that celebrates Australian women’s writing and an organisation that champions cultural change.
-The 2023 Winner is The Jaguar, by Sarah Holland-Batt.
+The 2024 Winner is Praiseworthy, by Alexis Wright.

 Beginning in 2008, these awards play an important role in celebrating the outstanding literary talent in Australia and the valuable contribution Australian literature makes to the nation’s cultural and intellectual life.
 At present, there are six categories awarded.
 The 2023 Winners are: